rglanz/vsync/readme.md

 2. Change directory to vsync folder
     > cd [path/to/folder]/vsync

-3. Activate ipython
+3. Launch GUI
-    > ipython

-4. Import vsync package
-    > import vsync
+    > python startup.py

 ### Usage
-1. Define the video's path as a variable
-    > video_path = 'path/to/video.avi'      #macOS/Linux
-    >
-    > video_path = r'path/to/video.avi'     #Windows
+0. Click 'Load Video' to begin

-2. Read the video (saves data to a .pkl file)
+1. Read the video (saves data to a .pkl file)
-    > vsync.read_video(video_path)

-3. Analyze the video for dropped frames and plot results (interval is time between time-locking stimuli; set to 3 seconds by default)
-    > vsync.analyze_frames(video_path, interval=3)
+2. Confirm the LED interval (3.0 s by default) and plot the results

-5. If the results are acceptable, align the video
+3. If the results are acceptable, align the video
-    > vsync.align_video(video_path)

 ### Interpreting the plots
 ![alt text](/assets/plot_example.png?raw=true)